 Research

 I specialize in comparative politics and the political economy of development, with a regional focus on South Asia.
-My research seeks to illuminate questions of when, why and how government agencies and nongovernmental actors work collectively to address complex societal problems and promote inclusive development, particularly within contexts of inequality.
-I investigate these questions through comparative field research and original data collection, using multiple field-based methods (e.g., ethnography, interviews, focus group discussions, surveys and field experiments).
+My research examines questions of when, why and how governments, nongovernmental agencies and citizens work collectively to address complex societal challenges and promote inclusive development.
+To investigate these questions, I apply an interdisciplinary lens and field-based research methods (e.g., ethnography, interviews, focus group discussions, surveys and field experiments).

-I have conducted fieldwork in multiple Indian geographies and states: the northern Gangetic plains (Uttar Pradesh and Bihar), Himalayan region (Uttarakhand, Himachal Pradesh), national capital region (Delhi and Haryana), northern-central plateau (Madhya Pradesh) and southern coastal region (Karnataka).
+I have conducted extensive fieldwork across Indian geographies and states: the northern Gangetic plains (Uttar Pradesh and Bihar), Himalayan region (Uttarakhand, Himachal Pradesh), national capital region (Delhi and Haryana), northern-central plateau (Madhya Pradesh) and southern coastal region (Karnataka).
+I often work in collaboration with governments and nongovermental partners.
 My research has been supported by the World Bank, M.I.T.
 Jameel Poverty Action Lab (J-PAL), UK Foreign and Commonwealth Office (FCDO), Oxford-Research England Global Challenges Research Fund, American Institute for Indian Studies and the NSEP David L. Boren Fellowship Program.

 My CV is available here.